Terrantez

+History

+Terrantez is one of Madeira's five traditional noble white grape varieties (along with Sercial, Verdelho, Bual and Malvasia).
+The precise origins of the grapes are unknown; it is thought to have originated from mainland Portugal alongside those varieties.
+Widely planted in the 18th and early 19th centuries, the variety was nearly wiped out by the oidium epidemic of 1851, and phylloxera, which was introduced to the island in 1872.
+As late as 2006, it was declared that there were "practically no Terrantez vines left at all on the island (Madeira)".
+In recent years, commercial interest in the variety has slowly increased.
+To encourage new plantings of the variety, the government Wine, Embroidery and Handicraft Institute of Madeira (IVBAM) has since offered growers free viticultural advice and a €1.30 subsidy per kilogram of grapes harvested since 2016.
+Plantings of Terrantez on the island have gradually increased: in 2012, 1.52 ha of Terrantez was reported to be under vine.
+This had increased to 4.08 ha by 2019, with 22 registered growers.
+IVBAM data from 2021 indicates 5.64 ha of Terrantez plantings, split between 36 growers.

 Regions

-Terrantez is a low yielding vine that is most widely associated with the wines of Madeira though its use in the wine and presence on the island has been slowly fading.
+Terrantez is a low-yielding vine that is most widely associated with the wines of Madeira though its use in the wine and presence on the island had declined until a fairly recent revival.
 Some plantings of the variety can still be found in the Azores, the Portuguese island chain located northwest of Madeira in the Northern Atlantic Ocean.
 There is also some plantings of in the Minho province on the Portuguese mainland though ampelographer Paul Truel has speculated that the mainland variety (known most often as Cascal) may actually be a different variety, though this has not been conclusively determined.

+As of 2021, plantings of the variety on Madeira were mainly split between the Câmara de Lobos (2.02 ha), Calheta (1.11 ha), and Santa Cruz (1.15 ha) municipalities.
+All other municipalities (Funchal, Ponta do Sol, Porto Moniz, Ribeira Brava, Santana, São Vicente) each had less than 0.4 ha of plantings, and the Machico municipality had no Terrantez plantings at all.

 Wine styles

-Terrantez has the potential to make rich full-bodied wines with highly perfumed bouquet.
+Terrantez can be produced in medium dry (meio seco) or medium sweet (meio doce) styles.
+The grape has the potential to make rich full-bodied wines with highly perfumed bouquet.
 According to wine expert Oz Clarke, in older bottles of Madeira Terrantez has shown an ability to age well in developing wines with long finishes and layers of complexity.

+Commercial and grower interest in Terrantez has increased in recent years, partly due to the grape's scarcity.
+Low production volumes mean that Terrantez is generally bottled as a single-vintage wine (garrafeira/frasqueira), though both Henriques & Henriques and Blandy's produce age-dated (20 year old) expressions.